 Yes.
 Nevada has no state personal or fiduciary income tax or capital gains tax for irrevocable trusts.
 Also, Nevada offers strong client asset-protection and limited liability company laws.

-No. Our services are independent of any investment advisory firm.
-We can work with the financial advisor of your choice.
+No. Our services are independent of any investment firm.
+We can work with the financial professional of your choice.

 Yes.
 Please contact your trust officer or email your request to email@example.com.